MEMBERSHIP CHAIR & PRESIDENT

 Annastashia has served as a school psychologist in Wyoming for six years and is finishing her seventh year as a school psychologist.
 She is currently working for Laramie County School District #1.
 Annastashia completed her Educational Specialist degree in School Psychology at the University of Nebraska at Kearney and obtained her Bachelor of Science degree in Psychology from the UNK as well.
-Annastashia is a Nationally Certified School Psychologist and is working toward her Ph.D. in General Psychology emphasizing cognition and instruction.
-Her professional interests include behavioral intervention, early childhood intervention and mental health awareness.
-Annastashia is super excited to join the Wyoming School Psychology Association.
+Annastashia is a Nationally Certified School Psychologist and her professional interests include behavioral intervention, early childhood intervention and mental health awareness.
+Annastashia is super excited to serve on the Wyoming School Psychology Association.

 Dustan is a Nationally Certified School Psychologist working in the state of Wyoming.
 He earned his Bachelor’s degree in Psychology from Brigham Young University, and an Educational Specialist Degree in School Psychology from the University of Northern Colorado.
 He currently has four busy children, and works for the school district in Evanston, Wyoming.
 He has previous experience in residential treatment facilities and in rehabilitation settings.
 Professional interests include: motivation, psychological testing, educational diagnosis, mental health services within the school setting, and neuropsychology.